 The District places no limit on the amount it may invest in any one fund.
-The investments in Money Market Accounts are 95% of the District's total investments.
-The investments in Managed Money Market Accounts are 5% of the District's total investments.
+The investments in Managed Money Market Accounts are 100% of the District's total investments.

-The types of deposits and investments and their level of risk exposure as of September 30, 2017 were typical of these items during the fiscal year then ended.
+The types of deposits and investments and their level of risk exposure as of September 30, 2019 were typical of these items during the fiscal year then ended.
 The District considers any decline in fair value to be temporary.